-This section describes the statistically significant or biologically noteworthy changes in the incidences of neoplasms and/or nonneoplastic lesions of the liver, uterus, skin, lung, adrenal medulla, and glandular stomach.
-Summaries of the incidences of neoplasms and nonneoplastic lesions, statistical analyses of primary neoplasms that occurred with an incidence of at least 5% in at least one animal group, and historical incidences for the neoplasms mentioned in this section are presented in Appendix C for male mice and Appendix D for female mice.
+This section describes the statistically significant or biologically noteworthy changes in the incidences of neoplasms and/or nonneoplastic lesions of the liver, uterus, skin, adrenal medulla, lung, and glandular stomach.
+Summaries of the incidences of neoplasms and noneoplastic lesions, statistical analyses of primary neoplasms that occurred with an incidence of at least 5% in at least one animal group, and historical incidences for the neoplasms mentioned in this section are presented in Appendix C for male mice and Appendix D for female mice.

 Liver: Although not significant, there were increased incidences of hepatoblastoma in the 0.3 and 3.0 mg/kg groups and hepatocholangiocarcinoma in the 1.0 and 3.0 mg/kg groups of females (Tables 13, D1, and D2).
 The historical control ranges for hepatoblastoma are low, while hepatocholangiocarcinoma has not been seen in historical controls (Tables 13 and D3a).
 Based on the rarity of these neoplasms in female mice and their absence in the concurrent vehicle controls, hepatoblastoma and hepatocholangiocarcinoma were considered to be treatment-related lesions.
-Female mice exposed to trimethylolpropane triacrylate showed positive trends in the incidences of hepatocellular carcinoma.
-However, increased incidences in treated groups were not significant and not dose related; therefore, this neoplasm is not treatment related.
+Female mice exposed to trimethylolpropane triacrylate showed a positive trend in the incidences of hepatocellular carcinoma.
+However, increased incidences in treated groups were not significant and not dose related; therefore, this neoplasm is not considered treatment related.

-The incidences of eosinophilic focus (0 mg/kg, 15/50; 0.3 mg/kg, 23/50; 1.0 mg/kg, 21/50; 3.0 mg/kg, 21/50) in 0.3 mg/kg females and Kupffer cell pigmentation (4/50, 5/50, 10/50, 4/50) in 1.0 mg/kg females were significantly greater than those in the vehicle controls (Table D4).
+The incidences of eosinophilic focus (vehicle control, 15/50; 0.3 mg/kg, 23/50; 1.0 mg/kg, 21/50; 3.0 mg/kg, 21/50) in 0.3 mg/kg females and Kupffer cell pigmentation (4/50, 5/50, 10/50, 4/50) in 1.0 mg/kg females were significantly greater than those in the vehicle controls (Table D4).
 The relationship of these nonneoplastic lesions to trimethylolpropane triacrylate administration is uncertain.

-Microscopically, hepatocellular adenomas were usually solitary or multiple masses composed of well-differentiated hepatocytes with variable size and tinctorial characteristics.
+Microscopically, hepatoblastomas were noted as irregular masses with blood-filled cystic spaces, necrosis, and hemorrhage, and they generally had scant stroma and were composed of small, deeply basophilic cells with scant cytoplasm and elongated nuclei (hepatoblasts) (Plate 2).
+Hepatocholangiocarcinomas were recorded as a pattern similar to hepatocellular carcinomas with small areas of ducts often containing both neoplastic hepatocytes and epithelial cells often inconspicuous in the primary tumor and more obvious in metastases, and containing large necrotic or cystic areas within tumors (Plate 3).
 Hepatocellular carcinomas were noted to have trabecular patterns, with trabeculae at least three cells thick.
-Hepatocholangiocarcinomas were recorded as a pattern similar to hepatocellular carcinomas with small areas of ducts often containing both neoplastic hepatocytes and epithelial cells often inconspicuous in the primary tumor and more obvious in metastases, and containing large necrotic or cystic areas within tumors (Plate 2).
-Hepatoblastomas were noted as irregular masses with blood-filled

-Vehicle Control 0.3 mg/kg 1.0 mg/kg 3.0 mg/kg Jumber Examined Microscopically 50 50 50 50 Hepatoblastoma, Multiple ^a 0 1 0 0 Hepatoblastoma, (includes multiple) ^b 0 4 0 3 Hepatocholangiocarcinoma ^c 0 0 1 2 Hepatocellular Carcinoma, Multiple 3 3 5 2 Hepatocellular Carcinoma (includes multi ole) ^d Overall rate ^e 12/50 (24%) 13/50 (26%) 10/50 (20%) 19/50 (38%) Adjusted rate ^f 25.4% 28.4% 22.7% 41.3% Terminal rate ^g 10/39 (26%) 6/31 (19%) 7/30 (23%) 12/30 (40%) First incidence (days) 638 513 440 599 Poly-3 test ^h P=0.045 P=0.461 P=0.479N P=0.076
+Vehicle Control 0.3 mg/kg 1.0 mg/kg 3.0 mg/kg Number Examined Microscopically 50 50 50 50 Hepatoblastoma, Multiple ^a 0 1 0 0 Hepatoblastoma, (includes multiple) ^b 0 4 0 3 Hepatocholangiocarcinoma ^c 0 0 1 2 Hepatocellular Carcinoma, Multiple 3 3 5 2 Hepatocellular Carcinoma (includes multi ple) ^d Overall rate ^e 12/50 (24%) 13/50 (26%) 10/50 (20%) 19/50 (38%) Adjusted rate ^f 25.4% 28.4% 22.7% 41.3% Terminal rate ^g 10/39 (26%) 6/31 (19%) 7/30 (23%) 12/30 (40%) First incidence (days) 638 513 440 599 Poly-3 test ^h P=0.045 P=0.461 P=0.479N P=0.076